-This Adaptive Management Program includes a framework for a structured decision-making process with four overarching phases: (1) Plan; (2) Assess; (3) Integrate; and (4) Adapt.
+The Five Agencies' proposed Adaptive Management Framework includes four phases: (1) Plan; (2) Assess; (3) Integrate; and (4) Adapt.

-- During Phase 1: Plan, initial operation and research priorities are set through the respective Operational criteria established through the BiOps, CESA authorizations and Bay Delta Water Quality Control Plan and Science plans.
-The operations criteria set water supply expectations while the science plans address how uncertainties associated with the operational and stressors affecting covered species will be addressed.
-The Science Plan will be developed collaboratively using the CSAMP/CAMT process.
-The Science to be conducted to address uncertainties will undergo independent review coordinated by the Delta Science Program. - Through Phase 2: Assess, the products developed through the Science plan and the subsequent synthesis will undergo independent review, and the outcomes of this research will provide the basis for future proposals for management adjustments developed during Phase 3.

-- In Phase 3: Integrate, interagency and agency-stakeholder discussions (based on the results of Phase 2's scientific assessments) will inform development of management adjustment proposals and additional research alternatives through a structured decision-making process.
-This 'scoping' process will also lead to the development of additional adaptive management questions to continue to address covered species and operational needs, assess benefits and identify uncertainty. - During Phase 4: Adapt, the agency or agencies with final decision-making authority decide whether to adopt or reject a management adjustment proposal.
-Decisions will be evaluated to determine whether reinitiation of consultation and/or permit amendment is required.
+- During Phase 1: Plan, initial operation and research priorities are set through the respective Operations and Science plans.
+These plans will set water supply expectations and clarify operational needs and uncertainties will be addressed. - Through Phase 2: Assess, identified operational needs and uncertainties would be translated into research projects in a collaborative setting similar to the CSAMP/CAMT process.
+The products developed during this phase will undergo Delta Science Panel-led independent review, and the outcomes of this research will provide the basis for future proposals for management adjustments developed during Phase 3. - In Phase 3: Integrate, interagency and agency-stakeholder discussions (based on the results of Phase 2's scientific assessments) will inform development of management adjustment proposals and additional research alternatives through a structured decision-making process.
+This 'scoping' process will also lead to the development of additional adaptive management questions to continue to address operational needs, assess benefits and identify uncertainty. - The decision regarding whether to adopt or reject a management adjustment proposal lies with the Five Agencies and occurs during Phase 4: Adapt.
+Dependent on whether the proposed modification is considered within the adaptive limits of operations, changes to the Operations and Science plans may require reinitiation of consultation or permit amendment.